hrittikhere/workshop-ec2-vscode/README.md

 ### 📂 Overview

-Navigate your workshop with the following tree:
+Navigate your workshop with the following file structure:

 ```bash
 .